About Community Supported Agriculture

 - A Non-Working Share is for those members unable to complete the work-share portion of their membership.
 For $150 ($6 per week) more you may opt out of your work-share.
 This option requires no work on the farm and 2 distribution site work shifts.

 - Egg Shares are also available and can be picked up weekly with your vegetable shares.
-Happy Hollow Farm hens are fed only certified organic grains and vegetable scraps from the farm.
+Happy Hollow Farm hens are fed certified organic grains and vegetable scraps from the farm.
 Although eggs will keep for months in your refrigerator (most eggs purchased at the grocery store are 2-3 months old by the time you buy them), the eggs you will be receiving are a couple weeks old at most.
 The hens are housed in a portable chicken coop and moved thru the vegetable fields in a timely fashion so as to provide nutrients to the soil and clean up insects & vegetable matter left after harvesting.
+Our daughter Sylvia is becoming a very good helper with the daily chicken chores.

 |Veggies||Single Share||Partial Share||Full Share|